v-jerkin/hooverbot/README.md

 ## Creating the Bot

 The Hoover bot is based on the `EchoBot` template.
 In its original form, this bot simply echoes back whatever you type or say to it, along with a turn counter.
 We'll update it to search The JFK Files.
-We'll also add a customized Web app that includes our own CSS styles and images to match The JFK Files.
+We'll also add a customized Web app that includes our own CSS styles and images.
 Finally, we'll use custom speech and voice services to make sure the bot understands the user's spoken queries and responds using a facsimile of J. Edgar Hoover's voice.

 To create the bot on Azure: